samanbodla/song-rec-smart-contract/README.md

  - GetAllEntries() which returns all the entries.
  - getEntries() which returns the number of entries.

  The development environment used is Hardhat.
-Alchemy was used to deploy to the Rinkeby test network.
+To deploy to the Rinkeby test network, Alchemy was used.

 To test locally